awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-scaling-target-tracking.md

   + The number of requests received by the load balancer fronting the Auto Scaling group \(that is, the Elastic Load Balancing metric `RequestCount`\)\.
 The number of requests received by the load balancer doesn't change based on the utilization of the Auto Scaling group\.
   + Load balancer request latency \(that is, the Elastic Load Balancing metric `Latency`\)\.
 Request latency can increase based on increasing utilization, but doesn't necessarily change proportionally\.
   + The CloudWatch Amazon SQS queue metric `ApproximateNumberOfMessagesVisible`\.
 The number of messages in a queue might not change proportionally to the size of the Auto Scaling group that processes messages from the queue\.
 However, a customized metric that measures the number of messages in the queue per EC2 instance in the Auto Scaling group can work\.
 For more information, see [Scaling based on Amazon SQS](as-using-sqs-queue.md)\.
 + A target tracking scaling policy does not scale in your Auto Scaling group when the specified metric has no data, unless you use the `ALBRequestCountPerTarget` metric\.
 This works because the `ALBRequestCountPerTarget` metric emits zeros for periods with no associated data, and the target tracking policy requires metric data to interpret a low utilization trend\.
-To have your Auto Scaling group scale in to 0 instances when no requests are routed to the target group, the group's minimum capacity must be set to 0\.
+To have your Auto Scaling group scale in to 0 instances when no requests are routed to the Application Load Balancer target group, the group's minimum capacity must be set to 0\.
-+ To use the `ALBRequestCountPerTarget` metric, you must specify the `ResourceLabel` parameter to identify the target group that is associated with the metric\.
++ To use the `ALBRequestCountPerTarget` metric, you must specify the `ResourceLabel` parameter to identify the load balancer target group that is associated with the metric\.

 ### Monitoring Amazon EC2 metrics<a name="target-tracking-monitoring"></a>